joepie91/python-whois/README.md

 and possibly refused connections.
 This can be configured by passing a configuration file to pythonwhois.set_cool_down_config.
 This file can contain the following to elements, but doesn't have to.
 `[general]`
-`cool_down_period : 0.5`
 `default_cool_down_length : 1`
 This is the general part.
-Only one of them should exist. whois-oracle checks for both these properties, but they are both not necessary.
+Currently, only one variable can be defined.
+It is optional to do so.

 `[whois.eu]`
 `cool_down_length : 10`